Best things to see and do in Christchurch, Dorset

 The Jurassic Coast is Dorset’s most popular attraction and is what has made Dorset so well-known.
 It is England’s only natural World Heritage Site and is recognised as an area of natural, historic importance due to the geological value of the rocks, fossils and land-forms that make up the coast.
 The Jurassic coast spans from Exmouth in Devon to Studland Bay in Dorset, however we only covered a small part of the area on our day trip.
 No trip to Dorset is complete without seeing part of the famous Jurassic Coast – and with stunning landmarks like Durdle Door and Lulworth Cove, it is without a doubt the best thing to do in Dorset and should not be missed!
 Check out my route for a day on the Jurassic Coast, here.

-Hengtisbury head nature reserve is a beautiful natural beach and walking area, just outside of Christchurch.
+Hengtisbury Head Nature Reserve is one of Dorset’s most beautiful natural beaches.
+It is located just outside of Christchurch, and there are several walking trails through the nature reserve to enjoy.
 If you’re looking for a relaxed day at the beach without the hustle and bustle of the crowds often seen at Bournemouth, then I would highly recommend Hengtisbury Head.
-In my opinion, this is one of the best things to do in Christchurch and a must visit when in Dorset!
+It is very similar to the natural beaches found in Pembrokeshire.
+In my opinion, this is one of the best things to do in Christchurch and a must-visit when in Dorset!

 Another great day out from Christchurch, in Dorset is to the area of Mudeford Quay.
 You can drive to Mudeford Quay, jump on a bus, or take the ferry from the marina in Christchurch.
 If you really want to, you can also walk from Christchurch to Mudeford Quay, although it takes about 1 hour and it is not the prettiest walk.